pvldruzhinin/lead_manager_react_django/README.md

 # Lead Manager App using React&Django

-Simple react/django app for the lead management
+Simple react/django app for the lead management with authentication

 + python3
 + django